 Annual Student Art Contest

-Loeymae Lange Memorial Best in Class Award
+About the Loeymae Lange Memorial Best in Class Award

 In honor of Loeymae who taught art at Cooper Elementary School in Burlington, Wisconsin for 30 years.